“Two souls dwell, alas, in my breast’ (Faust I)

 Material part of the soul, mortal.

-Lower self, psyche, ego, reason, intellect and emotion. negative thoughts, devil in the desert (Christian), non-self (Buddhist).
-Worry, fear, anger, egoism, striving for possession, recognition and power; use of violence, impulses.
+Lower self, psyche, ego, reason, intellect (!) and emotion. negative thoughts, devil in the desert (Christian), not-self (Buddhist).
+Worry, fear, anger, egoism, striving for possession, recognition, power; use of violence, impulses.

 Mixing lever:

-This distributor between the two levels of the soul is controlled on the one hand from ‘below’, from the perceptions through the sensory organs and the programme of self-preservation, but on the other hand also from ‘above’, from the programme of preservation of all, from gut feeling, from intuition, from ideas: ‘One only sees well with the heart.’
+This distributor between the two levels of the soul is controlled on the one hand from ‘below’, from perceptions through the sensory organs – as well as feelings and reason – and the software of self-preservation.
+On the other hand, impulses also come from ‘above’, from gut feeling, intuition and ideas: ‘You can only see wellwith your heart.’
 (St Exupéry: The Little Prince).
+Puccini once remarked: “I don’t compose.
+I only write down what my soul tells me!”

 This mixer (Tauler: homo rationalis) is the central part of human consciousness.
-It decides in the conflict between ‘above’ and ‘below’ in the so-called ‘decisions of conscience’, which, however, are almost always controlled by ‘below’, i.e. by the ego, in 99% of people.
-In this respect, his ‘decisions’ are in reality largely unconscious and not genuine because they are not actually his own.
-In principle, however, the power of decision is not lost.
-These controls usually correspond to the proportions of the two instances, i.e. how many proportions come through to consciousness in each case, corresponding to the material and/or spiritual influence.
+It decides in the conflict between ‘above’ and “below” in the so-called ‘decisions of conscience’, which, however, are almost always controlled by ‘below’, i.e. by the ego, in 99% of people.
+In this respect, his ‘decisions’ are largely unconscious and, above all, one-sided.
+In principle, however, the power of decision between ‘above’ and ‘below’ is not lost, according to the material and/or spiritual influence.

-Jesus’ inner struggle in the Garden of Gethsemane (Mt 26:39) is a classic example of this agony of choice in which the consciousness is caught between the animal soul and the spiritual soul: He is assailed from below out of fear for his existence, asking that ‘this cup maypass from him “, i.e. torture and crucifixion; he is likewise subjected to the impulse from above, to divine guidance, and he decides (!) in favour of this, i.e. to do ”as you will.’
+A classic example of this agony of choice, in which the consciousness finds itself between the animal soul (ego) and the spiritual soul, is Jesus’ inner struggle in the Garden of Gethsemane (Mt 26:39): He is assailed from below out of fear for his existence, asking that ‘this cup maypass from him ’, i.e. torture and crucifixion; he is equally exposed to the drive from above, to divine guidance, and he ultimately decides (!) to do ‘as you will.’

-In at least ninety-nine out of a hundred people, the influence or understanding of the impulses from above is barricaded.
+In ninety-nine out of a hundred people, the influence or understanding of the impulses from above is barricaded.
 If this seems exaggerated to you, you can work out that in a village with 500 inhabitants, for example, there would have to be five people who base their actions on ‘Thy will be done’.
+(For which they would first have to know how to find out what your will is).

 The two identities of man